 - Overnight mask (optional)

-Layering properly ensures each product can do its job without being blocked.
+Layering properly may help each product layer more smoothly without being blocked.

 Keep Your Skincare Tools Clean